 Cecilia, meanwhile, secured a job as a clinical data scientist for the machine learning diagnostic algorithm company, Dascena.
 “I just accepted their offer,” she said, “but I also agreed to an extended stay at my [current] company so I’m just going to have two jobs for a while.”

-Her experience of juggling work and Galvanize certainly trained her for what’s to come next. “[My current company] asked me to do five hours a week,” said Cecilia, “but compared to what I was doing at Galvanize, that’s nothing.”
+Her experience of juggling work and Galvanize certainly trained her for what was to come next. “[My current company] asked me to do five hours a week,” said Cecilia, “but compared to what I was doing at Galvanize, that’s nothing.”

 Part-Time Learning, Full-Time Growing with Galvanize